Norway Team Members

 At the University of Oslo, Solomon coordinated a multinational research project focusing on the molecular epidemiology of Mycobacterium tuberculosis in the Horn of Africa.
 He also conducted epidemiological investigations addressing TB in Ethiopia, documenting the role of diagnostic delay in the spread of the disease.
 Before coming to Norway in 2006, Solomon served in Ethiopia for over 10 years at various levels of the health care system as a public health expert.

-Tim Welsink is the head of the Molecular Biology Department at InVivo BioTech Services GmbH in Germany.
-InVivo is an ISO9001 certified company with over fifteen years of experience in mammalian cell culture and protein production.
+Tim Welsink heads the Research & Development (R&D) Services Department at InVivo BioTech Services GmbH.
+InVivo is an ISO9001 and ISO13485 certified company with over twenty years of experience in mammalian cell culture and protein production.

-The Molecular Biology Department focuses on expression and purification of recombinant proteins including recombinant antibodies.
-Tim will lead the team at InVivo responsible for developing stable cell lines for Mycobacterium tuberculosis protein expression and providing antigens for the SeroSelectTB assay.
+InVivo’s expert team for protein manufacturing focuses on expression and purification of recombinant proteins in mammalian cells including recombinant antibodies.
+Tim will lead the team at InVivo responsible for developing transient expression systems and stable cell lines for Mycobacterium tuberculosis (Mtb) protein expression and providing Mtb antigens for the SeroSelectTB assay.

 Netherlands Team Member